Real-time replication from SQL Server with Arcion CDC Agent #

 Use KeyStore for credentials #

 Replicant supports consuming login credentials from a credentials store.
-Instead of specifying username and password in plain form, you can keep them in a KeyStore and provide the KeyStore details in the connection configuration file like below:
+Instead of specifying username and password in plain text, you can keep credentials in a KeyStore and provide the KeyStore details in the connection configuration file:

 type: {PKCS12|JKS|JCEKS}